mrichards42/xword/doc/check.md

 them.
 When an incorrect letter is overwritten by any other letter the X is replaced by a black "flag" (a triangle) in the upper right corner of the square indicating that the square was checked and found to be incorrect at some point.
 When a letter is revealed, it gets a red flag in the upper right corner.
+If a square is checked and found to be correct, this is indicated by a green circle in the top right corner.

-XWord will not allow the user to overwrite a revealed letter.
+XWord will not allow the user to overwrite a square with a red flag (revealed) or a green circle (checked and correct).

 ![Image of incorrect letters](images/check1.png "Incorrect Letters")
 ![Image of checked and revealed letters](images/check2.png "Checked and Revealed Letters")